jeremygow/mapmatch/README.md

 gradlew runClient
 ```
 This starts up Minecraft.
 You should be able to see "mapmatch" as a mod.
 Activate it.
+You can now use the commands that are part of the mod.
+Try the following within Minecraft:
+* press t to open console
+* /house2 GOLD_BLOCK 10 10 10

+This will create a house from gold blocks in front of your face

+To add new commands:
+* copy an existing command (e.g. BuildHouse) in the java src folder and modify
+* register the new command in "MapMatch.java"

 ## Some Links
 * Setting up as a Forge mod: https://mcforge.readthedocs.io/en/latest/gettingstarted/